-Networked manufacturing

-A newly emerging area of research, representing a real challenge for the planning and management of production systems, is related to the paradigm of production networks.
-Regarding production networks, different, interrelated concepts can be found in the literature: i.e., virtual enterprise, supply chain, extended enterprise.

-The determination of methods for the identification and verification of the manufacturing requirements of all parties in the network, as well as the specification of the necessary processes and ICT systems, will be central tasks for researchers in this field [9].
+Networked manufacturing; A newly emerging area of research, representing a real challenge for the planning and management of production systems, is related to the paradigm of production networks.
+The determination of methods for the identification and verification of the manufacturing requirements of all parties in the network, as well as the specification of the necessary processes and ICT systems, will be central tasks for researchers in this field (N.N., 2004).